 Neurotransmitters are the messengers of the brain that send signals within the central nervous system and throughout our body.
-If neurotransmitters are altered as a result of alcohol abuse, then the various brain elements will see changes that will impact on the person's behavior and motor functions.
+If neurotransmitters are altered as a result of alcohol abuse, then the various brain elements will see changes that will impact the person’s behavior and motor functions.
 Neurotransmitters either increase electrical activity in the brain – if they are excitatory.
-But, if they are inhibitory, then they will decrease the brain's electrical activity.
+But, if they are inhibitory, then they will decrease the brain’s electrical activity.

 Hooked On A Feeling

 The consumption of alcohol tends to slow the brain’s function down because it binds to the GABA and NMDA receptors – the result is that speech becomes slurred and memory fails and fatigue sets in.

 Initially, alcohol will cause the release of norepinephrine as well as adrenaline and an increase in the body’s cortisol levels and the happy hormone – dopamine.
 The person drinking will experience a high, and feel stress-free and the life and soul of the party.
 However, if alcohol abuse becomes chronic and these neurons become impaired, then norepinephrine release becomes less and as a result the person will not be able to focus for any period of time, will fail to process information effectively and as a result will be unable to retain information and will suffer memory loss.